Let's Keep Young People in School, Learning, Moving Upward

 Education has the power to change lives, communities, and the world.
-More than 50% of our corporate giving goes toward educational programs designed to help keep young people in school while opening doors to higher education.
+We believe in education so much that more than half of our corporate giving is directed toward improving access to education, particularly for underserved groups.

-Inspiring students to succeed in school today, while preparing them for careers of the future.
+We give back to help young people succeed in school, while preparing them for careers of the future.

 PHILANTHROPY IN ACTION